ben-heil/ben-heil.github.io/_posts/2021-5-2-should-not.md

 ---

 # Intro
-Any decision that costs [six years of your life](https://gradschool.duke.edu/about/statistics/all-departments-phd-time-degree-statistics) should be considered carefully, so you should weight the pros and cons before deciding to do a PhD.
+Any decision that costs [six years of your life](https://gradschool.duke.edu/about/statistics/all-departments-phd-time-degree-statistics) should be considered carefully, so you should weigh the pros and cons before deciding to do a PhD.
-I think doing a PhD has been a good decision for me (as you might have inferred from the line on my about page that says "PhD candidate") but it's not a good decision for everyone.
+I think doing a PhD has been a good decision for me (as you might have inferred from the line on my "about" page that says "PhD candidate"), but it's not necessarily a good decision for everyone.
 To help aspiring grad students decide whether a PhD is right for them, I'm writing two posts giving my best arguments for and against doing a PhD.
-This post explains the reasons why you shouldn't do a PhD, and the next post will discuss why you should.
+This post will take the position that you should not do a PhD.
 As always, questions, comments, concerns, angry retorts, and any relevant sea shanties should be [sent to me via Twitter](https://twitter.com/autobencoder).

+This post is not comprehensive.
+There are certainly valid reasons to not apply to grad schools that vary person to person.
+For example, uprooting your life and moving to a new city may not be feasible for you.
+I selected the topics I did because they are fairly universal.
+Most people will make less money while doing a PhD, [many find grad school emotionally difficult](https://www.nature.com/articles/d41586-020-02439-6), and all PhD students will have to interact with the academic system.

+It's also worth mentioning my background as it informs my perspective.
+My undergrad degree is in bioinformatics from [a program](https://www.ecs.baylor.edu/index.php?id=961235) based in the computer science department.
+The alternatives to a PhD that I researched were primarily software engineer positions, so I may be more optimistic about what other choices look like than someone with a pure biology background.
+I'm also from the United States, so I had the privilege of being a domestic applicant to most of the schools I applied to.
+If you're an international applicant, every step of the process becomes more challenging.

+With the preliminaries out of the way, here are three reasons you shouldn't apply to graduate school:

 ---

 ## Money
-Financially, the expected value of the amount of money you will make over your lifetime will be less if you do a PhD.
+Financially, you [shouldn't expect to make more money](https://www.sciencemag.org/careers/2008/04/phdollars-does-grad-school-make-financial-sense) in the long run by doing a PhD, and in the short run you'll make less.
 If you have a CS background, you can go into industry as a software engineer or data scientist and make more money than you will as a PhD student.
 If your skills are more biological, you could work at a pharma company instead.

 That's abstract though, let's talk about numbers.
-As a conservative estimate, I looked up Pfizer [associate scientist](https://www.glassdoor.com/Salary/Pfizer-Associate-Scientist-Salaries-E525_D_KO7,26.htm) (an entry level bio position) and
+As a conservative estimate, I looked up Pfizer [associate scientist](https://www.glassdoor.com/Salary/Pfizer-Associate-Scientist-Salaries-E525_D_KO7,26.htm) (an entry-level bio position) and
 [software engineer](https://www.glassdoor.com/Salary/Pfizer-Software-Engineer-Salaries-E525_DAO.htm?filter.jobTitleExact=Software+Engineer%28%29) salaries on Glassdoor.
-The mean salaries for the positions were $60k and $100k per year respectively[^SE].
+The mean salaries for the positions were $60k and $100k per year, respectively[^SE].
 On the other hand, a lucky grad student will make somewhere around [$34k per year](https://www.nsf.gov/pubs/2020/nsf20587/nsf20587.htm).
-Over the course of your six year PhD, even if you remain at your industry job's starting salary, the difference is between $150,000 and $400,000.
+Over the course of six year PhD, even if you had remained at your industry job's starting salary, the difference is still between $150,000 and $400,000.

-Imagine someone offering you a six digit check, to be paid in six years, and all you have to do is not go to grad school.
+Imagine someone offering you a large check, to be paid in six years, and all you have to do is not go to grad school.
 Sure money doesn't buy happiness, but it certainly can prevent unhappiness.
-Having a ~$200k decrease in student loans/increase in your net worth is a big change, especially if you're just coming out of college.
+A six figure decrease in student loans/increase in your net worth is a big change, especially if you're just coming out of college.

 ---